The Quick Answer: Move your fin forward for a looser feel. Move your fin towards the back for more stability and drive down the line.

 Some general rules of thumb for single fin positioning are as follows:

-- Single fins positioned towards the rear of the board all for more drive, speed, and stability.
-A single fin placed farther back will be harder to turn, but is perfect for down the line drive and nose-riding.
+- Single fins positioned towards the rear of the board allow for more drive, speed, and stability.
+A single fin placed farther back will be harder to turn quickly, but is perfect for down the line drive and nose-riding.